KieranSweeden/gig-mate/README.md

 The primary goal of GigMate, is to provide it's users with an elegant and simple way of organising & structuring information relevant to events they're either organising or providing a service within.

 GigMate has two target audiences in mind, professional musicians and clients who wish to book a singer/band for their event.
+Both of which would have goals including:

-### Professional Musician Goals
+-

-### Client Goals
+-

 [Return to Contents](#contents)